nektro/andesite/README.md

 If you decide to pass Andesite through a reverse proxy, be sure to check out the [documentation](./docs/deployment/) for more info.

 ### Discord Guild/Role Access Grant
 Due to a limitation in the Discord API, in order to determine if a user has a role on a specific server, you must use a bot.
 To get started, go to https://discordapp.com/developers/applications/ and add a Bot user to your app and copy down the Bot Token.
-Now, to be able to give file/folder access to entire roles, add the to your config like this:
+Now, to be able to give file/folder access to entire roles, we are going to be using the "Extra" fields of our app conf for Discord, so go ahead and addto your Discord config like so:

 ```json
 "discord": {